shiralizadeh/javascript-modules/README.md

 ## Contents

+### Module types
-0. Life Without modules (LWM)
+00. Life Without modules (LWM)
-0. CommonJS Modules (CJS)
+01. CommonJS Modules (CJS)
-0. Asynchronous Module Definition (AMD)
+02. Asynchronous Module Definition (AMD)
-0. Universal Module Definition (UMD)
+03. Universal Module Definition (UMD)
-0. ES Modules (ESM)
+04. ES Modules (ESM)
-0. System Modules (SJS)
+05. System Modules (SJS)

+### Try ES Modules in different environments
-0. ECMAScript modules in Browsers (ESM-B)
+06. ECMAScript modules in Browsers (ESM-B)
-0. ECMAScript modules in Node.js (ESM-N)
+07. ECMAScript modules in Node.js (ESM-N)

+### Compilers and Bundlers
-0. esbuild
+08. esbuild
-0. webpack
+09. webpack
+10. tree-shaking
+11. browserify
+12. parcel
+13. vite
+14. SWC
+15. publish

+### Practice
+99. package

+## Notes

+During your journey you will find `guess-number.ts/js`, it a simple game to guess a random number.

+Also, I used `loadash` to make sure that we will deal with a third-party library to see the output during bundling/compiling.